meshery/meshery.io/README.md

 ## Contributing to the Meshery.io Website

 Before contributing, please review the [Contribution Flow](https://github.com/meshery/meshery/blob/master/CONTRIBUTING.md).
-In the following steps, you will set up your development environment, fork and clone the repository, run the site locally, and finally commit, sign off, and push any changes made for review.
+In the following steps, you will setup your development environment, fork and clone the repository, run the site locally, and finally commit, sign off, and push any changes made for review.

 ### 1. Set up your development environment